 Wellbeing affects all aspects of an individual’s life.
 It has an impact on one’s physical health, performance, and potential for growth.
 Recognizing its indispensable value, the UAE government considers happiness as a priority and inspires people, institutions, and the broader community to cultivate wellbeing (https://www.happy.ae/en).
 At a university level, evidence-based approaches to learning contribute to promoting wellness initiatives.

 Our aim is to build on the emotional strength and intellect of students which further helps them in flourishing physically, emotionally, mentally, and academically.
-In line with, Dubai government’s happiness agenda, we are also aiming to measure the impact of our initiatives and sustain happiness for our students’ long-term psycho-social health.
+In line with the Dubai government’s happiness agenda, we are aiming to measure the impact of our initiatives and sustain happiness for our students’ long-term psycho-social health.

 The Wellness Office employs a cross-departmental approach to wellness, encouraging all staff and students to become involved in any of the key areas.
 Each year, different staff and students join us in strengthening our wellness offerings.